Saicharan0662/social-media-dashboard-with-theme-switcher/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Social media dashboard with theme switcher

 This is a solution to the [Social media dashboard with theme switcher](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.